gql-dart/ferry/docs/codegen.md

 `vars_create_factories`: \[bool\] Whether to generate an additional factory constructor for the variables class.
 In contrast to the `built_value` builders, this factory constructor respects nullability for it's parameters.
 Defaults to false.

+`format`: \[bool\] Whether to allow formatting of the generated code.
+When set to false, adds `// dart format off` directive to the generated files.
+Defaults to true.

 Example:

 ```yaml